MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/protecting-external-resources/jtv/index.md

 - `authorizationURI`: the URI of the Authorization server, usually the MobileFirst Server.
 For example **http://localhost:9080/mfp/api**.
 - `clientId`: The confidential client ID you configured in the MobileFirst Operations Console.
-- `clientSecret`: The confidential client secret you configured in **MobileFirst Operations Console → Settings → Confidential Clients**.
+- `clientSecret`: The confidential client secret you configured in the MobileFirst Operations Console.

 ## Validating the credentials
 The `validate` API method will ask the authorization server to validate the authorization header: